-Results: We reviewed the additional support provided by the facility and determined if charges should remain as uninsured, or if the documentation provided identified third party coverage, and if necessary, removed the charge from the uninsured charge data.
+Results: We reviewed the additional support provided by the facility and determined if the charge should remain as uninsured, or if the documentation provided identified third-party coverage, then the charge was removed from the uninsured charge data.

 We tested a sample of the allowable uninsured charges on site at the facility.